-On HBO’s Silicon Valley, Martin Starr played Bertram Gilfoyle, a pompous computer programmer who specialized in deadpan putdowns.
-But the Santa Monica-born actor, a veteran of cult TV faves Freaks and Geeks and Party Down, is definitely more SoCal than NorCal—and possesses a decidedly sunny disposition.
+On HBO’s Silicon Valley, Martin Starr played Bertram Gilfoyle, a pompous computer programmer who specialized in deadpan putdowns; more recently, his profile has grown with a role in the 2019 blockbuster movie Spider-Man: No Way Home.
+But the Santa Monica-born actor, a veteran of cult TV faves Freaks and Geeks and Party Down is definitely more SoCal than NorCal—and possesses a decidedly sunny disposition.
 Starr agreed to take the 10-query California Questionnaire, providing us with some foodie favorites and road trip recommendations.

 Where do you live?
 Westwood, in Los Angeles.